oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Scope and Purpose processing
 The authorization model within a trust domain boundary is most often quite different from the authorization model (e.g. OAuth scopes) used with client external to the trust domain.
 This makes managing unintentional scope increase a critical aspect of the Transaction Token Service.
 The TTS MUST ensure that the requested purpose (`scope`) of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
 This is also true of requesting a replacement Txn-Token.
 The TTS MUST ensure there is not unintentional increase in authorization scope.

+## Identifying Call Chains
+A Txn-Token typically represents one call-chain following an external invocation.
+It is thus useful to identify the call-chain using the Txn-Token.
+The `txn` claim in the Txn-Token may be used for this purpose.
+When used in the Txn-Token, it identifies the entire call chain.
+It is strongly RECOMMENDED to provide an identifier unique within the trust domain.

 # Privacy Considerations {#Privacy}